Media Training for Animal Rights & Vegan Activists: Online Workshop

 Katrina Fox is an award-winning journalist, media coach, editor of the vegan business blog VeganBusinessMedia.com, host of the Vegan Business Talk podcast, and author of Vegan Ventures: Start and Grow an Ethical Business.

-In 2017 Katrina became a regular contributor to Forbes, specialising in writing about vegan and plant-based business.
+Between 2017-2018 Katrina was a regular contributor to Forbes, specialising in writing about vegan and plant-based business.

 Over the past 18 years, she has worked on staff as a senior reporter, features writer, sub-editor and editor, and as a freelancer on a broad range of print and online media in the UK, US and Australia.